InquisitiveAS/InquisitiveAS/README.md

 👨‍💻 I'm developing Automation tools for AEC Construction Workflows(Onsite & Offsite) & DfMa for AEC

-👯 I’m looking to collaborate on: AEC allied fields
+👯 I’m looking to collaborate on: Solving AEC problems using Technology

 🔭 I'm currently independtly investigating intersection of: 🦾,💻,🤖,🏭 in collaboration with 👷for AEC🚧